HateAndLoveModding/villagers_empowered-FABRIC/README.md

 **Unleash the Rare and Unseen: Spawn Eggs and Enchanting Marvels**

 Discover the true potential of your world with exclusive offerings!
 Our empowered villager presents you with rare spawn eggs, including the elusive "Charged Creeper Spawn Egg".
-But that's not all—it unveils an all-new structure in plains villages housing packed bookshelves, brimming with the best-enchanted books.
+But that's not all—it unveils an all-new structure in all five village types housing packed bookshelves, brimming with the best-enchanted books.
 Prepare to unlock the mysteries of enchanting like never before!